raspberrypilearning/charting-champions/en/step_4.md

 ---
 title: Jamaica does better than bigger and richer countries
 ---
 This isn't a problem in a maths book.
 So the answer isn't simple.
-For example, look at Jamaica:
- - Jamaica doesn't have a large population, or a large GDP.
+For example, look at Jamaica.
+Jamaica doesn't have a large population, or a large GDP.

- - Mexico, Ireland, Portugal, Saudi Arabia, and Singapore all have more people and more money.
+ Mexico, Ireland, Portugal, Saudi Arabia, and Singapore all have more people and more money.
 They even have more money per-person.
 But Jamaica has won more medals than any of them!

 --- /collapse ---